digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 - The event providers
 - The event identifier and description
 - The event timestamp

+In the context of the dividend example above, this could be an Issuer that declares a "Cash Dividend" effective as of now.
+The :doc:`Lifecycling tutorial <lifecycling>` describes how these components are used in practice.

 Different implementations exist to cover typical event types: